OwenWalker/Capstone/README.md

 - After an extensive struggle to clean the YouTube data sets I was finally able to drop the Null values and work with the 7,000 rows I was left with.
 After cleaning to exactly what I needed I exported the data set to a CSV and loaded it into Power BI.
 - While putting together the visualizations for the YouTube data set I noticed the data set was coming back with incorrect data.
 Unfortunatly that means I was unable to continue using the data.

--After not being able to use the YouTube data I continued to read in my Twitch data sets.
+- After not being able to use the YouTube data I continued to read in my Twitch data sets.
 I cleaned up the sets as best as I could.
 I removed unnamed columns and a few rows as they were not the information I was looking for.
 I removed the "Just Chatting" row from the highest average viewers data set because I do not consider that a game being played on Twitch.

 - I exported my data to CSV once the data sets were cleaned and imported them into Power BI for my visualizations.
 Once I imported the Twitch data sets I was able to think of a product to "market" I chose the Steelseries Aerox 3 wireless gaming mouse.
 This mouse is one of the best on the market right now for gaming.
 Having the Air TrueMove optical sensor that has the fastest response time as well as the TrueMove sensor.
 The TrueMove sensor allows for full screen movement (Side to Side) on your monitor.